The main protagonist.

 - Fostering for Profit: After discovering child support cheques, Anna is afraid that this is the reason Yoriko adopted her.
 Fortunately, it is not so.

-- Good Parent: Yoriko thinks of Anna as nothing less than her own child.
+- Good Parents: Yoriko thinks of Anna as nothing less than her own child.
 The reason she sent Anna away was to treat her asthma, and she frequently calls the Oiwas to inquire about Anna's well-being.

 - Nice Girl: She doesn't care about the money she and her husband get for Anna.
 She only wants what's in her daughter's best interest.

-Voiced by: N/AAnna's adoptive father and Yoriko's husband.
+Anna's adoptive father and Yoriko's husband.

 - Happily Married: They get along amazingly and have light teasing with each other.